 - Discussing the issue right after it happens.
 (The positive solution: Find a time to relax, and then discuss it with your child in order to come to an agreement.)

-Follow-through simply means acting upon what you said, without using lecture, constant reminders (nagging) or punishment.
-By using this tool, in a kind and firm manner, parents/teachers find it possible to meet the needs of the situation while maintaining dignity and respect for all concerned, and for the situation.
+Follow-through simply means acting upon what you said, without lecturing, using constant reminders (nagging) or punishment.
+By using this tool, in a kind and firm manner, parents/teachers find it possible to meet the needs of the situation while maintaining dignity and respect for all concerned.

 For reading materials on Positive Discipline, please contact Mrs Sutapa Bakshi, TMS Children’s House Guide.